matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/performance-tuning-overview.md

 When executing SQL statements in MatrixOne, the system automatically plans and selects the optimal execution plan rather than simply querying according to the SQL statements.
 Currently, MatrixOne supports performance tuning through EXPLAIN interpretation of the execution plan and optimizing the physical arrangement of tables.
 To help you better tune SQL queries in MatrixOne, you can refer to the following documents on execution plans:

-- [MatrixOne Query Execution Plan Overview](explain/explain-overview.md)：Describes the concepts of MatrixOne execution plans.
+- [MatrixOne Query Execution Plan Overview](explain/explain-overview.md): Describes the concepts of MatrixOne execution plans.
 - [Using EXPLAIN to learn the execution plan](explain/explain-walkthrough.md): Describes how to use the EXPLAIN statement to understand how MatrixOne executes a query.
 - [Performance Tuning Best Practices](optimization-concepts/through-cluster-by.md): Describes the best practices of using Cluster by in MatrixOne for performance tuning and learning how to improve query performance.